Responsible tourism in Romania

 “Whenever you travel, wherever you travel, remember to respect nature, respect culture, and respect your host.
 You can be the change you want to see in the world.
 You can be an ambassador for a better future”.

-Responsible tourism aims to create a positive interaction between visitors and local host communities so that economic, social and cultural benefits of tourism are fairly shared among participants while the environment is protected and cared for.
+Responsible tourism aims to create a positive interaction between visitors and local host communities so that the economic, social and cultural benefits of international travel are fairly shared among participants while the environment is protected and cared for.

-In other words - responsible tourism is the opposite of commercial tourism, which causes problems such as mass tourism (which leads to overcrowding) or unethical tourism.
-Think of Venice, Barcelona, Amsterdam, Great Wall of China, Louvre Museum, elephant rides in Thailand or intrusive visits to tribal communities in Africa.
-These are examples of negative effects tourism can create.
+- Responsible tourism is the opposite of commercial tourism, which causes problems such as mass tourism in cities like Venice, Barcelona or Amsterdam, overcrowds attractions (Great Wall, Louvre Museum) or leads to unethical tourism practices (elephant rides in Thailand, intrusive visits to tribal communities in Africa).

-Romanian Friend's mission is to support responsible tourism in Romania through our tours, trips and activities that are carefully selected, crafted and reviewed by us, natives, so that local communities in our country will benefit from the financial and inclusive impact tourism can have, while giving you a memorable and authentic travel experience in Romania.
+Romanian Friend's mission is to support responsible tourism in Romania through our tours which we carefully select, review or create with our trusted handpicked guide-partners.
+Through our local selection process, we make sure that local communities will benefit from the financial and inclusive impact of your visit, while tourists have a memorable and truly local travel experience in Romania.

 ... and many others.

 Our tours will take you outside of major cities and into traditional regions such as Transylvania countryside,

 Maramures or Bucovina, where you will discover the fascinating cultural heritage, natural beauty and unique way of life of Romanian people.

 Why do we do it?

 Because many beautiful and traditional regions of Romania are underdeveloped, neglected by the government and local authorities and provide few economic opportunities for younger generations in search for a better life.
 Since the early 2000s there has been a continuous migration from villages to major cities in Romania or countries in Europe.